omnect/omnect-device-service/README.md

 # icsdm-device-service

 ## Instruction
-This module is based on the ICS_DeviceManagement [iot-client-template-rs](https://github.com/omnectt can be found there.
+This module is based on the ICS_DeviceManagement [iot-client-template-rs](https://github.com/omnect/iot-client-template-rs).
+All information you need to build the project can be found there.

 ## What is icsdm-device-service